 Wooly nylon thread is a stretchable serger thread and makes an especially attractive serger stitch.

 Wooly nylon is a textured thread in which the fibers are somewhat loose and not twisted together closely.
-Because the fibers are loose the thread has the “wooly” appearance when not under tension.
+Because the fibers are loose the thread has a “wooly” appearance when not under tension.
 When tension is applied, the fibers straighten, they come close together and the thread gives the appearance of being thinner and stretched.
-It’s only an impression, the fibers themselves are not stretched and they do not become thinner, they simply show their real length because of stretching.
+It’s only an impression, that the fibers themselves are not stretched and they do not become thinner, they simply show their real length because of stretching.

 Because it’s nylon, the thread is light but very strong even if it’s quite thin when stretched.
 Also because the elasticity of the thread does not come into play here (the thread is stretchy because of its construction method, not because individual fibers are stretched) the thread does not lose its properties when getting older as regular elastic does.
-Nevertheless, older nylon thread is subject to other factors, for example, decay because of exposure to light, heat, corrosive agents.
+Nevertheless, older nylon thread is subject to other factors, for example, decay because of exposure to light, heat, and corrosive agents.

 What is wooly nylon thread used for?

 Wooly nylon is generally used in serger loopers (lower thread) for sewing stretch or knit fabrics.
-It’s best used for very stretchy fabrics like spandex for example for sewing swimwear, activewear, lingerie, etc. I use it sometimes for sewing minky fabric.
+It’s best used for very stretchy fabrics like spandex for example for sewing swimwear, activewear, lingerie, etc. I use it sometimes for sewing Minky fabric.
 Its soft finish is very comfortable on seams that will be worn next to the skin, it helps to reduce bulk in the seams and also provide good stretch compared to regular non-stretchy polyester serger thread.

-Because of its wooly / thick appearance, it can also be used on a regular sewing machine but as with the elastic thread presented before, it can only be used in the bobbin, never in the needle on a regular sewing machine.
+Because of its wooly/thick appearance, it can also be used on a regular sewing machine but as with the elastic thread presented before, it can only be used in the bobbin, never in the needle on a regular sewing machine.

 How to use wooly nylon thread on a home sewing machine?